This section contains plays written or premiered after 1945.

 A collection of dramatic material - plays, extracts from plays and dramatic adaptations - concerning the AIDS epidemic.

 By David Edgar

-The Shape of the Table tracks the collapse of an Eastern Bloc government at the end of 1989.
+An urgent political play about the collapse of an Eastern Bloc government at the end of 1989.
 Part of David Edgar's post-Cold War trilogy of plays.

 This selection of texts makes original and inimitable works of music-theatre accessible to a wide audience for the first time.

 Exploring the opening up of Japan to American influence and using motifs from Japanese theatre and music, this is one of Sondheim's most adventurous musicals.

 Three interrelated plays tracing the tangled path of a family's life in a North Carolina town across 37 years, from before the Second World War to the war in Vietnam.